top of page

 4) Do not use an extension cord as your GFCI.
 The GFCI should be built into your outlet using one of the 3 options above.

-This means that your outlet should be at least 6 feet away from the pool and within 25 feet of the pump cabinet so that you don’t have to use an extension cord.
+• The outlet receptacle for your pool equipment needs to be at least 6 feet away from the pool water and within 25 feet of the pump cabinet so that you can plug in the equipment without an extension cord.

-Is your outlet too far away?
+Is your outlet receptacle too far away?
 An electrician can:

-1) Run an outlet receptacle closer to the pool.
-An electrician can run the wiring against a fence/house or trench it underground using metal conduit or PVC.
+• Run an outlet receptacle closer to the pool.
+They will run the wiring against a fence/house or trench it underground using metal conduit or PVC.
 The cost is highly dependent on trenching needs.
 Suggested electricians are below.

 Is your outlet receptacle too close to your pool?

-An electrician can move it further away from your pool and this should be fairly easy and affordable.
+• An electrician can move it further away from your pool, which should be fairly easy and affordable.
 Suggested electricians are below.

-Is your outlet in a good place, but without an extension cord, would the cord now be in an inconvenient location?
+Is your outlet receptacle in a good place but, without an extension cord, the cord will be too visible or cause a trip hazard?

 As you plan where to put your electrical outlet, reference this diagram for dimensions.